 An experimental emulator for glsl fragment shaders that runs on the CPU. shdr is useful when standard GPU debugging methods won't cut it; it lets you inspect variables on a standard CPU debugger.
 The shader output can also be exported to a png file.

-To debug glsl, the easiest method is to dump suspect variables out to
+To debug glsl, the usual method is to simply dump suspect variables out to

 gl_FragColor.
-This method provides fast visual feedback about where errors are.
+This provides fast visual feedback for where things might be going wrong.
 It is usually the best method for debugging glsl, and is particularly useful in conjunction with a tool like ShaderToy.

-This debugging method stops being effective with more complex shaders.
-When you need to debug multiple variables.
-Sometimes, you just want to look at all of the suspect variables in a standard debugger, or to dump specific variables out to the console.
+This debugging method stops being effective when your shaders become more complex, particularly when you need to debug multiple variables.
+Sometimes, you just want to look at your variables in a standard debugger, or to dump them out to the console.

 This library may also be useful as a server-based program that can be used to generate static images with glsl, particularly in cases when an OpenGL context is impossible to create.